top of page

 Do I need to get inspected every time I come out?

-If the station is open it is mandatory for all boats to stop and get inspected.
-Hours of operation for the Inspection Station vary, please prepare for inspections by ensuring your boat or vessel is Clean Drained and Dry prior to every trip.
+It is mandatory for all boats to stop and get inspected.
+Please prepare for inspections by ensuring your boat or vessel is Clean Drained and Dry prior to every trip.

 WID station Sutcliffe.jpg